 Graphics

 The Contractor shall provide a price under Item Nos.
-A3.01a and A3.01b in the Bid Form for the following graphics applied to the exterior of the vertical wall of the tank:
+A9.XX in the Bid Form for the following graphics applied to the exterior of the vertical wall of the tank:

 the text "York Region" and the York Region logo on two sides of the tank, and

-Local Area Municipality Text
+the text “City of Vaughan” and the City’s logo on two sides of the tank.

 Unless instructed otherwise by the Region, the Local Municipality text shall be in Times bold typeface and small caps, the small caps being 80% of the height of the full size upper case letters.
 The text height shall be approximately 90% of the tank's vertical face.
 Text height shall be finalized through shop drawing reviews.
 The Contractor shall provide proofs of the following tank graphics for review and approval by the Region and shall allow a period of 30 Days for the Region to complete its review process.